Activities: Area Attractions

 Pennsylvania's largest cave, Laurel Caverns is a 430-acre geological park offering adventure seekers nearly 3 miles of twisting, turning passages.
 Expect to come across some fantastic natural sculpturing deep within the catacombs.

-Designed by the world renowned architect, Frank Lloyd Wright, Fallingwater originally served a summer home to department store owner Edgar J. Kaufmann.
+Designed by the world renowned architect, Frank Lloyd Wright, Fallingwater originally served as a summer home to department store owner Edgar J. Kaufmann.
 One of Frank Lloyd Wright’s most widely acclaimed works, Fallingwater, which was built over a waterfall, exemplifies Wright’s concept of organic architecture: the harmonious union of art and nature.
 Owned and operated by the Western Pennsylvania Conservancy, this unique landmark has hosted more than 4.5 million visitors since it opened to the public.

 An impressive Frank Lloyd Wright home, Kentuck Knob is privately-owned and open for public guided tours.
 Designed on a hexagonal module, Kentuck Knob is a small one story Usonian house.
 Usonian, meaning affordable for the common people, was a signature design of Wright.
 Both dramatic and serene, the house, situated just below the crest of the hills, appears almost part of the mountain itself and stands two thousand fifty feet above sea level.
 Additionally, visitors are invited to browse the landmark's impressive sculpture collection and on-site gift shop.